If you have anxiety and can't sleep because of being lonely... let's talk about it!

 -- Phyllis, my first boss was in her mid-80s, in a hospice at home, and had few family members close enough to help her.
 Friends showed up like crazy, bringing food, staying overnight (even though she had 24-7 care)... friends matter.
 She belonged to an organ club and two book clubs and an out-to-lunch bunch... and they all rallied around her in her time of need.
 Friends matter.

 Consider joining the private Retirement Community here.
-1400+ retirees to check out... surely you can find a new email pal (or even a few) to share life with.
-There are many groups there, so you can easily find people with the same interests or you can search the member database.
+Over 2000+ retirees to check out... surely you can find a new email pal (or even a few) to share life with.
+You can easily find people with the same interests or you can search the member database.
 If you've never written to strangers before, it might sound a bit odd, but when I used to send letters (real postal letters) to pen pals worldwide, it was super amazing how we could connect.
 I love learning about other lifestyles, options, and living a more full life simply via the written word.
 Who knows?
 You might decide to travel with the pal, or visit their hometown, and in turn, they visit yours.

-Retiree #2's Comment: What keeps me up at night is fearing that well-meaning people will try to interfere with my choices.
+Retiree #2: What keeps me up at night is fearing that well-meaning people will try to interfere with my choices.
 Assumptions about aging are what keep me up at night.

 This one is scary... well-meaning adult children, or siblings, could easily try to help you with Assisted Care or other senior home care help.
 Without knowing the full fear this person is living, it's a little hard to guess...